Milan in 4 Days: everything you need to know

 The visit to the Castle, between its museums and the walk around the exterior, has surely taken you most of the morning.
 However, before eating something I have reserved for you one of the great landmarks of the visits to Milan.

-Just 10 minutes walk down Corso Magenta, you will find the convent of Santa Maria delle Grazie, a place apparently simple on the outside but that hides a treasure that you can not miss: visit the "Last Supper" by Leonardo Da Vinci.
+Just 10 minutes walk down Corso Magenta, you will find the convent of Santa Maria delle Grazie, an apparently simple place on the outside but that hides a treasure that you can not miss: visit the "Last Supper" by Leonardo Da Vinci.

 To access to see this mythical painting made directly on the plaster, you need to book tickets in advance for about 10 €.
 Italy takes very good care of all its cultural heritage and to preserve this wonder, visits can not last more than 15 minutes, but I assure you that they will be very well invested.
 In addition, if you go right at noon, there will be much less people than in other sections and you can enjoy the work almost exclusively.